Skip to content

 2018

-The fall race at Phoenix Raceway saw the opening of a new garage area that brought fans closer to the action.
+The fall race at Phoenix Raceway marked the opening of a new garage area that brought fans closer to the action.
 This also marked the first race of the track's reconfiguration that saw the track's start-finish moved to what was previously Turn 2.
 The dogleg portion of the track also became a bigger factor on restarts.

 Matt Sullivan | Getty Images